syedmouaazfarrukh/awsome-cloud-resource/README.md

 ## 🚀 Happy Cloud Crafting! 🚀

-Whether you are just starting your cloud journey or looking for new challenges, CloudCraftHub has something for everyone.
+Whether you are just starting your cloud journey or looking for new challenges, HandsOnClouds has something for everyone.
 Explore, learn, and contribute to the future of cloud solutions! 🌟

-Feel free to connect with us on [Twitter](https://twitter.com/CloudCraftHub) and join the conversation! 🐦
+Feel free to connect with us on [Twitter](https://twitter.com/HandsOnClouds) and join the conversation! 🐦
 ```

 Feel free to customize this template according to your specific goals and preferences!